 Agriculture-Tetrick Ranch, ADU, and Shasta County comment that the removal of the present water conveyance system, absent mitigation (i.e., the replacement of the current water conveyance system), would leave ADU and Tetrick Ranch without their long-established water supply.
-This would result in adverse economic circumstances for property owners, including loss of income, loss of livestock and crops, and personal distress from loss of water sources for domestic and business purposes.50 These stakeholders state that construction of a new diversion is a foreseeable effect of the proposed decommissioning, and that the NEPA documentation must evaluate the costs of relocating a new diversion point at a suitable location, as well as its environmental effects.
-In consideration of these stakeholders' comments, the effects of the Proposed Action on the continued operation of Abbott Diversion, and its ability to provide irrigation flows to Tetrick Ranch and ADU, are considered below.
+This would result in adverse economic circumstances for property owners, including loss of income, loss of livestock and crops, and personal distress from loss of water sources for domestic and business purposes.
+These stakeholders state that construction of a new diversion is a foreseeable effect of the proposed decommissioning, and that the NEPA documentation must evaluate the costs of relocating a new diversion point at a suitable location, as well as its environmental effects.

-As discussed in section 3.3.2.1, Water Quantity, and section 3.3.8, Land Use, the Proposed Action would remove the artificial and perennial water flows from the Cow Creek powerhouse to Hooten Gulch and most likely would deprive Tetrick Ranch and ADU of their source of irrigation water obtained from Hooten Gulch at the Abbott Diversion during some parts of the year.
-Loss of this long-established water source during such periods would adversely affect the 312 acres of agricultural crop and pasture lands flood irrigated by the Abbott Diversion.
+As discussed in section 3.3.2.1, Water Quantity, the Proposed Action would remove the artificial and perennial water flows from the Cow Creek powerhouse to Hooten Gulch and would deprive Tetrick Ranch and ADU of their source of irrigation water obtained from Hooten Gulch at the Abbott Diversion during some parts of the year, especially during summer months when irrigation would be most prevalent.
 The expected consequences of losing this irrigation water would be incremental adverse effects on associated crop and livestock production, farm and ranch income, and the availability of water for domestic and business uses.
 The actual anticipated economic loss of agricultural revenues to stakeholders from the Proposed Action is not known and was not provided by Tetrick Ranch, ADU, or the county.
 Based on farm statistics for Shasta County in Table 20, the loss of 312 acres of irrigated farm and ranch land to the county's irrigated land base and total number of family farms would represent a relatively minor effect in the context of a total of 48,690 acres of irrigated land and 1,380 family farms, respectively.